 How can I watch the legislative proceedings at Province House?

 Visitors may watch proceedings from the legislative chamber galleries when the House is sitting, click here for contact information.
 Seating is generally by invitation only during special ceremonies.
 You can also watch live coverage online.
-All proceedings are available on channel 95 and channel 630 in HD for Eastlink Cable subscribers and on Bell Aliant TV1 channel 1 or 401.
+All proceedings are available on channel 95 and channel 630 in HD for Eastlink Cable subscribers.

 How old is Province House?